cskylab/cskylab/tpl-cskylab/k8s-nextcloud/charts/mariadb/README.md

 ```

 | Note: you need to substitute the placeholder _[ROOT_PASSWORD]_ with the value obtained in the installation notes.

+### To 11.0.0

+This major release bumps default MariaDB branch to 10.6.
+Follow the [official instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-105-to-mariadb-106/) from upgrading between 10.5 and 10.6.

+No major issues are expected during the upgrade.

 ### To 10.0.0